Michmcb/MuckMods/MuckMetalCoins/README.md

 You can also modify the number of coins which Gold Bars make, too.

 # Configurable
-When running Muck for the first time with this plugin installed, MuckMetalCoins.cfg will be created in the BepinEx/config folder.
+When running Muck for the first time with this plugin installed, MuckMetalCoins.MichMcb.cfg will be created in the BepinEx/config folder.
 The configurable aspects of this plugin are:

 - The items from which coins can be crafted